dotnet/docs/docs/core/introduction.md

 In 2002, Microsoft released [.NET Framework](../framework/get-started/overview.md), a development platform for creating Windows apps.
 Today .NET Framework is at version 4.8 and is still [supported by Microsoft](https://dotnet.microsoft.com/platform/support/policy/dotnet-framework).

-In 2014, Microsoft began writing a cross platform open source successor to .NET Framework.
+In 2014, Microsoft began writing a cross-platform, open-source successor to .NET Framework.
 This new implementation of .NET was named .NET Core until it reached version 3.1.
-The next version after .NET Core 3.1 is .NET 5, currently in preview.
+The next version after .NET Core 3.1 is .NET 5.0, which will be released in November 2020.
 Version number 4 was skipped to avoid confusion between this implementation of .NET and .NET Framework 4.8.
 The name "Core" was dropped to make clear that this is now the main implementation of .NET.

 This article is about .NET 5, but much of the documentation for .NET 5 still has references to ".NET Core" or ".NET Framework".
 In addition, "Core" remains in the names [ASP.NET Core](/aspnet/core/) and [Entity Framework Core](/ef/core/).